 Neighbors may be tempted to file a lawsuit against their noisy neighbor, but it doesn’t always have to end in litigation.
 Before a neighbor sues a fellow neighbor, the HOA should step in and act as the mediator.
+Here’re some roles and responsibilities of an HOA Secretary to ensure quality living between homeowners and tenants.
 The HOA board should bring the disputing parties together and attempt to settle matters in a civilized way.
 Mediation should provide both parties to explain their side of the story — it is then the mediator’s job to help them come to a compromise.

 What to Do When Your Tenant is a Noisy Neighbor